ImanX/zarinpal-ios-payment/README.md

+# The Repo and Project has been DEPRECATED and Archived please check [iOS-SDK](https://github.com/ZarinPal/iOS-SDK)

 # ZarinPal iOS SDK Payment
 Payment request and Automatic verification in Clinet

 # How to add Framework to my Project?
 Simply Install by Cocoapods and use it!